Skip to main content

 Featuredwinter10 min read

-How to Winterize a Lawn Mower in 7 Steps (So It Starts in Spring)
+How to Winterize a Lawn Mower (So It Starts in Spring)

 Skip these steps and your mower won't start in spring.
 Our 7-step winterization checklist covers fuel, oil, blades, battery, and storage — with pro tips most guides miss.